-Motorhomes with single beds spend quite a bit of floor space on the bed, they consume as much as a U-Shaped lounge but don’t have the same flexibility.
+Motorhomes with single beds spend quite a bit of floor space on the bed - they consume as much as a U-Shaped lounge but don’t have the same flexibility.

 Fixed Twin bed motorhome layouts are another popular option among motorhome owners, as they offer convenience and practicality.
 There are different variations of a twin bed motorhome layout, but they all consist of two separate single beds.
 Nearly any twin bed layout will have the beds positioned opposite each other on the sides of the motorhome.
-In most twin bed setups, the beds are placed in the rear of the motorhome, much like the french bed layout.
+In most twin bed setups, the beds are placed in the very rear of the motorhome, much like in the french bed layout.

 Most twin bed motorhomes have an optional in-fill cushion which converts the two rear single beds into a large double bed.
-These beds are usually quite high allowing for huge full width garages and additional internal cupboards underneath.
+These beds are usually quite high, allowing for huge full-width garages and additional internal cupboards underneath.
 The height of these beds does mean users will need to use steps or a ladder to access the bed.

 This option is one that provides one of the greatest amounts of sleeping space, as well as some of the most extra storage.
-Underneath the bed, motorhome owners can take advantage of spacious garages often with interior access to increase their storage capacity.
-These layouts can usually be separated from the rest of the motorhome which often provides a quiet, en-suite bedroom to the rear.
+Underneath the bed, motorhome owners can take advantage of spacious garages, often with interior access to increase their storage capacity.
+These layouts can usually be separated from the rest of the motorhome, which often provides a quiet, en-suite bedroom to the rear.

 Island bed layouts also make motorhome beds feel more like the bed you’re used to at home.
 This is especially true when you want to tidy up.
 While other fixed bed systems can be difficult when you try and make or change the bedding, the island bed leaves plenty of space to move around the bed (and it’s all around much easier).